The Richelieu Site: a palace in the heart of Paris

 The BnF’s collections have always been compiled with a view to understanding history and ancient civilisations: those of the Roman and Greek worlds along with other cultures.
 The deciphering of the Phoenician and Palmyrene alphabets, French scientific archaeology’s first discoveries, took place within these walls.
 And it is this spirit that has guided the way the collections are presented in this room.

-Valuables Cabinet – Sisley-d’Ornano Room
+Cabinet of Treasures – Sisley-d’Ornano Room

 Le Cabinet précieux à Richelieu © Élie Ludwig / BnF

-The Valuables Cabinet is also by Pascal.
+The Cabinet of Treasures is also by Pascal.
 Its ceiling is decorated with four large gilded medallions that evoke the heart of the collections of the Department of Coins, Medals and Antiques.
 Mainly metallic collections are presented in this space, including coins, jewels, engraved stones and ceremonial tableware made of precious metal.

 More informations on the BnF Museum

-The luynes Room
+The de Luynes Room

 Built by Jean-Louis Pascal between 1902 and 1906, the Luynes Room hosts the entire collection, donated by the Duc de Luynes in 1862, which is mainly made up of antiques as well as exceptional works like the Boabdil sword.
 The donation of his collection was the most important addition to the Cabinet des Médailles in the 19th century.
 The collection is organised in the display cases in order to illustrate several different themes.